msteenab/Group3-repo-projects/Selenium Lab.md

 Once installed, a successfully installed message should be displayed.

+- For more information on selenium, visit their website at: https://www.selenium.dev/

 ### Step 3: Download a Web Driver
 Selenium interacts with web browsers using drivers.
 You will need to download the appropriate driver for the web browser you want to automate.
 Such as Chrome, Firefox, and Edge.
 Drivers can be found in the following URL's: